By Elyse August, Vice President of Customer Success

 Plus, students can easily see their reading activity and progress toward goals, while educators can monitor students’ reading engagement and growth—and make progress visible to families and the community.

 We cannot afford to invest in 10 months of learning, growth, and hard work, just to lose months of progress each summer.
 When we consider that students who participate in quality summer learning programs realize the benefits for at least two years5, it becomes all the more critical that we keep students engaged in reading and learning over the summer months.

 Looking to keep your students engaged in literacy over the summer?
-Watch our latest webinar for practical tips on preventing summer learning loss, presented by Elyse August.
-Click the banner below to watch now.
+Watch a free on-demand webinar for expert tips on planning and funding an effective summer learning program.

 1 Alexander, K., et al. (2007).
 Lasting consequences of the summer learning gap.
 American Sociological Review, 72(2), 167–180.